la2050/archive/_projects/2016/youth-cleantech-training-program.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  With the opening of the new 60,000 sq. ft.
+La Kretz Innovation Campus located in Downtown LA, LACI has training space, an advanced manufacturing prototyping lab, and access to growing cleantech companies – all under one roof.
+Our focus now is to leverage these assets and build a “sticky” talent pipeline that creates a more inclusive, robust cleantech sector in LA.
+We propose a summer youth program that includes technical training, a sponsored internship, and follow-on alumni programming.
 project_impact: >-
   ["Manufacturing activity","Employment in the creative industries","Jobs per capita","Measures of cultural and global economic influence (“soft